Finding Farideh

 Finding Farideh is a 2018 Iranian documentary film directed by Kourosh Ataee and Azadeh Moussavi.
-The film is about a 40-year-old woman raised by an adoptive Dutch family who wants to travel to Iran in search of her birth parents.
+The film is about a 40-year-old woman who was adopted and raised by a Dutch family.
+She now wants to travel to Iran in search of her biological parents.
 The documentary was selected as the Iranian entry for the Best International Feature Film at the 92nd Academy Awards, but it was not nominated.